razorpay/blade/packages/blade/src/components/Checkbox/_decisions/decisions.md

 }
 ```

-Example of only every checkboxes needs to be checked:
+Example of every checkboxes needs to be checked:

 ```tsx
 function AllOfThemHasToBeSelected() {